The-Gopro336-Archive/3arthh4ck_1.3.1-BUILDABLE-SRC/README.md

 # Building Earthh4ack
 this time, when you downlod the repo, you CANNOT download the zip, as github strips the .git folder, which is needed for it to compile properly

+Alternitvely, you can use [my fork](https://github.com/Gopro336/3arthh4ck), that has these issues resolved

 ![Pic](https://github.com/Gopro336/3arthh4ck_1.3.1-BUILDABLE-SRC/blob/info/dontDownloadZip.png)

 You instead have to clone the repo.
 This can be done using git, the github desktop app, or cloneing into an IDE such as intelij.